gaabrielmooreira/FrontLinkr/README.md

 ## Linkr 🔗

 ## About
 Linkr is a link-sharing social network!
-Enjoy and share those awesome materials you find about development with very cool hashtags <3
+Post that really smart website with usefull tips or just that super funny meme with some hashtags you love <3

 </br>

 ## Deployment

 <a  href="https://linkr-front-beige.vercel.app/">linkr-pi.vercel.app/</a>
 </br>

 ## Features ✨

 - Authentication